angarsky/diveintopython/learn/statements/operators.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/statements/operators

 In this article, we will explore the different types of operators in Python and how they are used in programming.

 ## The `in` Opertor